-Delegate is responsible for providing adequate oversight of the subcontractor and any other downstream entities, including oversight of compliance program requirements.
-Humana/ChoiceCare retains the right to perform additional evaluation and oversight of the subcontractor, if deemed necessary by Humana/ ChoiceCare.
-Furthermore, Humana/ ChoiceCare retains the right to modify, rescind, or terminate at any time any one or all delegated activities hereunder, regardless of any sub-delegation that may have been previously approved.
+The delegate is responsible for providing adequate oversight of the subcontractor and any other downstream entities.
+Humana retains the right to perform additional evaluation and oversight of the subcontractor, if deemed necessary by Humana.
+Furthermore, Humana retains the right to modify, rescind or terminate, at any time, any one or all delegated activities, regardless of any subdelegation that may previously have been approved.